CrossRealms/Splunk-Cyences-App-for-Splunk/README.md

    - Improvements in any part of the App is most welcome. :)

 9. Goal
-   - Goal is to make the Security App providing security around all the areas.
+   - The goal is to make the Security App providing security around all the areas.
-   - Also to add everything from MITRE ATT&CT framework eventually.
+   - To add everything from MITRE ATT&CT framework eventually.